elixir-europe/biovalidator/README.md

 Where the schema should be a valid json schema object to validate the submittable against.

 **Example:**
-Sending a POST request with the following body
+Sending a POST request with the following body:
 ```json
 {
   "schema": {